paul-hammant/imapdigester/README.md

 - User X changed a page (done)
 - User X added a page (done)

-If you're interested in increasing the support for Hipchat - (please vote on feature request #41391](https://jira.atlassian.com/browse/CONF-41391)
+If you're interested in increasing the support for Confluence - (please vote on feature request #41391](https://jira.atlassian.com/browse/CONF-41391)

 # Yet to do